For Online or Face-to-face

 There are many physical health causes of depression that ought to be investigated and treated or eliminated as causes.
 Yet there are lots of things we can do with our mind to reverse symptoms.

 One of the biggest concerns with major depression is not simply the thought that life seems less worth living but the possibility of acting on those thoughts.
 "It turns out that gratitute actually reduces the likelihood of suicidal thoughts.
 Importantly, the effect of gratitude is greatest in people with the highest levels of hopelessness."
 (Korb 2015)

 Gratitude reduces anxiety.
 Worry and anxiety arise out of the possibility that something bad might happen.
-Since the brain can only focus on so many things at once thankful thoughts about what might happen in the future gratitude replaces the negative thoughts.
+Since the brain can only focus on so many things at once thankful thoughts about what might happen in the future replaces the negative thoughts.
 (Korb 2015)